Oklahoma County jail set to put air conditioning back on

 There are 1,610 inmates detained in the 13-story jail.

-Sheriff P.D.
-Taylor says the air conditioning hasn't worked since March 8 because a contractor is fixing pipes that are vital to the system's function.
+The air conditioning hasn't worked since March 8 because a contractor is fixing pipes that are vital to the system's function, Sheriff P.D.
+Taylor said.
+The contractor is also installing shutoff valves on each floor.

+There are risks to putting the air conditioning back on before installing strainers.
+Debris from old pipes in the system could come loose and knock out cooling coils in air-handling units.
+Each coil is priced at roughly $10,000.

+Calvey said he will ask fellow commissioners to purchase additional coils ahead of time just in case they're necessary.

 Information from: The Oklahoman, http://www.newsok.com